Vegan Cabbage Rolls

 By Giovanna Buono

-As usual with many dishes, these rolls are tastier if they rest a bit.
+As usual for many dishes, these rolls are better if they rest a little.
 So you could prepare them in advance already cooked and reheat them when needed.

-You can definitely prepare the entire tray the day before and then cook the next day.
-I did it and they turned out excellent.
+You can certainly prepare the whole tray the day before and then bake it the next day.
+I did this and they were excellent.

-I haven’t tried freezing them, but I believe that once cooked, they can be frozen in a container and then cooked directly from frozen for an extra ten minutes covered with aluminum foil and the rest until golden brown.
+I haven’t tried freezing them but I believe that once prepared they can be frozen in a container and then baked straight from frozen for about ten extra minutes covered with foil and then the rest of the time until golden.

 • What is nutritional yeast?

-This recipe includes nutritional yeast, which is a deactivated yeast rich in vitamin B12.
-It is widely used in vegan cooking as it imparts a cheesy flavor to dishes.
-To learn more, read here: Nutritional Yeast: what it is, how to use it, and why!
-You can omit it, but in that case, add some spices to taste to give more flavor to these vegan cabbage rolls.
+In this recipe you’ll also find nutritional yeast, which is a deactivated yeast rich in vitamin B12.
+It is widely used in vegan cooking as it gives a cheesy flavor to dishes.
+For more information read here: Nutritional Yeast: what it is, how to use it and why!
+You can omit it but in that case add spices to taste to give more flavor to these vegan cabbage rolls.

 Author image